 What’s your favorite smoothie flavor?

-How to Make A Fruit Smoothie
+How to make Smoothies (Easy Fruit Smoothie Recipes)

 - 1 cup fruit juice